Honestpuck/PatchBotProcessors/README.md

-## MetroEast is working towards changes to PatchBot allowing all execution be to managed in AutoPkg recipes.
+## MetroEast is working towards changes to PatchBot allowing all execution be to managed in AutoPkgr.app using custom recipes.
 The intended result is to remove the need for additional scripts, a .ptch recipe, launchd triggering, and text file editing.

 ## Branch mvp-3 is our edit for consideration.